aprilmintacpineda/react-native-guides/fastlane_playstore/README.md

 2. Create a secret called `ANDROID_SIGNING_KEY_PASSPHRASE` and put the passphrase you used in `gpg`.

-3. Create a secret called `ANDROID_GOOGLE_KEYS` and copy-paste the contents of `google-secret-key.json`.
+3. Create a secret called `GOOGLE_SERVICE_ACCOUNT_KEY` and copy-paste the contents of `google-service-account-key.json`.

 ## Github Actions Workflow